casperr2k/raiden-bot-wazuh-telegram/README.md

 - AlertCenter alerts based on custom decoder+rules
 - Critical and high vulnerability alerts (using wazuh vulnerability-detector)
 - Markdown output instead of JSON
+- Telegram hashtags for each type of event
 - Easy-readable structured code base

 More alerting rules to be added as soon as I parse the correct parameters.